ErpNetDocs/dev/building-apps/concepts/app-types.md

 2. **Apps hosted elsewhere**
    If the app is hosted on any other domain, it cannot access @@name data directly.
    The only information it receives is the **URL passed to the WebView** when it is opened from the Web Client.
-   To access data, such apps must perform standard authentication through the Identity Server using a registered Trusted Application.
+   To access data, such apps must perform standard authentication through @@name Identity using a registered Trusted Application.

 ### Typical Use Cases